codeafrik/alx-system_engineering-devops/0x0C-web_server/README.md

-0x0C.
-Web server readme file.
+This is  Web server readme file.